-Through this therapeutic process, meaningful connections or associations can be attributed to waking life, dream clusters or simply by sitting in their presence, the dream images can work their magic on us.
+Through this therapeutic process, meaningful connections or associations can be attributed to waking life, to dream clusters or simply by sitting in their presence, we can allow dream images to work their magic on us.

 The outcome may not always provide a cut and dry ‘analysis’ but offers expanded awareness and/or a shift in the dreamer and situation related to the dream.